apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 ) PARTITIONED BY (data);
 ```

-Apache Iceberg support hidden partition but apache flink don't support partitioning by a function on columns, so we've no way to support hidden partition in flink DDL now, we will improve apache flink DDL in future.
+Iceberg features hidden partition.
+However, as Flink doesn't support partitioning by a function on columns, hidden partition is unavailable for Flink DDL now.
+We will add this once Flink DDL is improved in the future.

 ### `CREATE TABLE LIKE`

-To create a table with the same schema, partitioning, and table properties as another table, use `CREATE TABLE LIKE`.
+To create a table with the same schema, partitioning, and table properties from another table, use `CREATE TABLE LIKE`.

 ```sql
 CREATE TABLE `hive_catalog`.`default`.`sample` (